Dr4cule/Mineflayer-Discord-bridge/README.md

 - Blocks certain messages from being sent to the Minecraft server 🛑
 - Automatically reconnects to the Minecraft server if the bot disconnects 🔄
 - Has prismarine-viewer to look at what your bot is up to, right click on the map to move bot to that point 😮
+- Can be controlled from both console and discord. 💯

 ![MineflayerDiscordBot](https://github.com/Dr4cule/Mineflayer-Discord-bridge/assets/167135291/8ef396ac-2d7e-4945-a4ef-dc7341a46240)
 ![Prismarine Viewer](https://github.com/Dr4cule/Mineflayer-Discord-bridge/assets/167135291/fe25df04-a17d-44e6-a900-095efe67cbf4)